- Program

 Can I train in more than one Advanced skill?

-The curriculum of both ACRRM and RACGP/FARGP have requirements to complete training in Emergency Medicine in addition to your RGA training.
+The curriculum of both ACRRM and RACGP-RG have requirements to complete training in Emergency Medicine in addition to your RGA training.
 An additional funded Rural Generalist Advanced training position can be accessed in accordance with the RGA guidelines.
 RG trainees can elect to undertake multiple Advanced skills training opportunities outside of VRGP-funded positions.

 What supports and benefits are offered to trainees as part of the VRGP?